curobo.curobolib.kinematics module

 )

-save_for_forward should be only called once, from inside the forward method, and only be called with tensors.
+save_for_forward should be called at most once, in either the setup_context or forward methods, and all arguments should be tensors.

 In jvp, saved objects can be accessed through the saved_tensors attribute.